ArseneDellamis/NetpipoBackend/README.md

 - after installation of DBMS upload the sqlScripts:
 1. database
 2. tables
+3. insert USER and ADMIN in role table.
 - after installation of java ide navigate to the extracted file then open with the ide

 ## application Structure